Please note that all images on this site are copyrighted by the artist and may not be reproduced without permission. Stone Lithographs

 Three Red-tailed Hawks

--Original hand-pulled stone lithograph by Janet L. Wissmann
+Three Red-tailed Hawks -Original hand-pulled stone lithograph by Janet L. Wissmann -- $200.

-Sepia Red-Tailed Hawk -Original hand-pulled stone lithograph.
-This print has a smaller outer dimension than the three-hawk print, but the head study is the same size; it's printed from the same drawing on the stone that was used for the 3-head prints.
-The image is approx. 4x6" ; paper size is 10x11" .
-Printed with sepia-colored ink on cream d'Arches rag paper.
-Looks good in an oval mat.
+This print has a smaller outer dimension than the three-hawk print shown above, but the head study is the same size; it's printed from the same drawing on the stone that was used for the 3-head prints.
+I managed to do this by printing the 3-head prints first, then removing the images of the other two heads by scraping and grinding the images off the stone while leaving this one on the stone.
+The image is approx. 4x6" ; paper size is 10x11".
+Click on picture to enlarge.
+This original stone lithographic print was printed with sepia-colored ink on cream d'Arches rag paper.
+Looks really good under an oval mat!
+Edition: 9 s/n.
+Only one print remains. $155 plus shipping.

 Red Tailed Hawk original stone lithograph